Street Food

 Sfeeha is prepared much like pizza, a soft yeast dough is prepared, then topped with delicious ingredients.
 In this case, I've used a mixture of ground lamb, pomegranate molasses, yogurt, tomato, onion, all spice, cinnamon, salt and pepper to create a tangy and unique meat pie.

-A quick sear on the stove top then broil in the oven gives these open-faced meat pies a nice soft texture that are protein packed and the perfect weeknight meal or lunch.
+A quick sear on the stove top then broil in the oven gives these open-faced meat pies a nice soft texture that are a perfect weeknight meal or lunch.

 Find the simple recipe below using my quick and easy pizza dough or use store bought dough to make the process even easier.
+You can find more delicious Lebanese recipes all throughout the site!
 As always, I love seeing your creations.
 Be sure to tag me on Instagram or Facebook!
 Find this recipe on the American Lamb Board page as well.

 xoxo,